Prajwal-S-6/Spring-Certification-Path/module-03/SpringData/src/main/java/com/spring/data/example8/README.md

 * Consistency - System should go from one valid state to another, any constraint on data should never leave system in invalid state
 * Isolation - One transaction should not affect another.
 Concurrent execution of transaction should leave system in same state as if it was executed sequentially
 * Durability - Once transaction is committed, then data should be preserved even in case of system or power failure

+---
+Global Transaction:
+* Is a type of transaction that spans across multiple transaction resources.
+Those resources can be multiple database transactions or database transactions and queues.
+* JTA is used for managing global transactions